It starts with me

 Use water resources efficiently, reuse where possible, and manage stormwater (drought-tolerant plants)

-Eliminate waste (food waste for example), increase recycling and prevent our family’s pollution (buy carbon offsets when we fly)
+Eliminate waste (food waste for example), step up recycling and offset our family’s pollution (buy carbon offsets when we fly)

 From here on, buy only sustainable products and technologies and environmentally preferable materials (use LED lightbulbs, banish single-use plastics)